This Italian tiramisu recipe is made in the authentic Italian way, and might have a few tips that you’ve never seen before in a tiramisu!

 Give it a sprinkling of cocoa and you are all set!

-This Italian tiramisu recipe, after a night of rest in the fridge, becomes even better as the cream becomes a bit more compact.
+This easy tiramisu recipe, after a night of rest in the fridge, becomes even better as the cream becomes a bit more compact.

 Keep scrolling down and you’ll see what I am talking about.